Pistonite/txtpp/README.md

 #### USAGE
 This directive is used to run a command and include the output of the command into the current file.
 #### ARGUMENTS
+Can have more than one line.
 The arguments are joined with a single space in between to form the `COMMAND`
 #### BEHAVIOR
 - The `COMMAND` will be executed as a sub-process.
 - Default shell selection: